Exploring the ancient town of Xizhou

 Xizhou, a thousand-year-old Bai ethnic ancient town.
 Today's Xizhou has the largest and most classic Bai ethnic courtyard cluster in Dali, as well as the most authentic and pure Bai ethnic cultural folk customs.
 Compared to the ancient city of Dali, Xizhou represents Bai ethnic culture more and has more ancient buildings.
 It is because of this sense of historical weight that more and more people from outside choose to live in Xizhou, but they have not disturbed the tranquility of Xizhou.
 Only by walking through the alleys of Xizhou can one discover that time has never passed in Xizhou.

-Sha Cun is the largest fishing village on the shore of Erhai Lake and the birthplace of Dali's fish hawk culture.
-It was once made famous by the movie "Five Golden Flowers", but now it has lost its prosperity.
-What remains are the fishing boats on Erhai Lake and the timeless fish hawk culture.
-Located in a bay of Erhai Lake, the seawater here is as calm as a mirror, reflecting the blue sky.
-Occasionally, a fishing boat breaks the tranquility as it sets sail, creating ripples on the water's surface.
+Sha Village is the largest fishing village on the edge of Erhai Lake and the birthplace of Dali's cormorant fishing culture.
+Once popularized by the film 'Five Golden Flowers,' the village has since returned to tranquility, leaving behind the fishing boats on Erhai Lake and the timeless cormorant fishing culture.
+Located in a bay of Erhai Lake, the water here is as calm as a mirror, reflecting the blue sky.
+Occasionally, a fishing boat sets out, breaking the silence and creating ripples on the water's surface.

-According to local historical records: "Qingsha Island, with a length of 3 li, stretches from wide to narrow into Erhai Lake, like a tongue, hence the name HaiShe (Sea Tongue)".
-This sandbank extends into Erhai Lake like a tongue and is the only place where you can see Erhai Lake from 270°.
-Standing on the shore, standing for a long time, looking at the transparent blue sky, clean white clouds, distant continuous mountains, and the same scenery reflected in Erhai Lake, standing freely in front of you.
-The meaning of walking is to obtain such a wonderful moment, a moment of wordlessness.
+According to local historical records: 'Qingsha Island, the island is 3 li long, narrowing as it extends into Erhai Lake, resembling a tongue, hence the name Haishe (Sea Tongue).'
+This sandbar extends into Erhai Lake like a tongue, and only here can you see Erhai Lake from a 270° perspective.
+Standing on the shore, lingering for a long time, gazing at the transparent blue sky, the clean white clouds, the distant continuous mountains, and the same scenery reflected in Erhai Lake, standing freely in front of you.
+The meaning of travel might be this wonderful moment of silent realization.

-Here float a dynamic sense of elegance and wit, a simple and solid charm that tugs at the heartstrings; here can be seen everywhere blue and white tie-dye fabrics, stone paths outside every household's door, flowing water outside every door.
-This is Zhoucheng, known as the "hometown of Bai tie-dye".
-The Bai people in Zhoucheng mainly follow Buddhism, and there are Buddhist temples such as Yinxiang Temple and Longquan Temple in Zhoucheng.
-Like other Bai villages, Zhoucheng also has its own local temples.
-The main deity worshipped in Lingdi Temple is Du Chaoxuan, a heroic figure who defended the Butterfly Spring.
-The main deity worshipped in Jingdi Temple is Zhao Mulangang, the ancestor who opened Zhoucheng.
-They are both legendary heroes and ancestors, the local protectors of this village.
+This place is always filled with a dynamic blend of elegance and ingenuity, a kind of rustic and solid charm that tugs at the heartstrings.
+Everywhere you look, you can see pieces of blue and white tie-dye cloth, stone-paved roads outside every house, and flowing water outside every door.
+This is Zhoucheng in Dali, known as the 'Hometown of Bai Tie-Dye.'
+The Bai people in Zhoucheng mainly practice Buddhism, and within Zhoucheng, there are Buddhist temples such as Yinxing Temple and Longquan Temple.
+Like other Bai villages, Zhoucheng also has local deity worship.
+There are two local temples in Zhoucheng.
+The Lingdi Temple enshrines the local deity Du Chaoxuan, a hero who slayed a python by Butterfly Spring; the Jingdi Temple enshrines Zhao Mulanggong, the ancestor who founded Zhoucheng.
+They are legendary heroes and ancestors, the protectors of the local village.